Advice

 Keeping feeders and bird baths clean

-Bird table and feeder hygiene is very important.
-Brush off debris every time you put out fresh food and scrub the table with a mild disinfectant solution weekly.
-Move the table from time to time to stop droppings building up underneath.
+Bird feeder hygiene is very important.
+Brush off debris every time you put out fresh food and scrub feeders with mild disinfectant solution weekly.
+Move the feeders from time to time to stop droppings building up underneath.
 Water containers should be rinsed out daily, especially during the warmer months, and allowed to dry out before fresh water is added.

 If you see a sick bird on your feeders, stop feeding altogether, thoroughly clean your feeders and store away from the garden (e.g. in the garage or shed).
 Only resume feeding after 2-4 weeks, but stop and repeat the process if you see any more sick birds.

 Some bird diseases can infect people.
 The risk is small, but precautions are worth taking.
-Wear gloves and thoroughly wash your hands after cleaning bird baths and bird tables.
+Wear gloves and thoroughly wash your hands after cleaning bird baths and feeders.
 Clean feeders outside with separate utensils.

 A person cleaning their bird feeder in a bucket with gloves on.